Deep Face Restoration: A Survey: Abstract

 \section{Abstract}

 Face Restoration (FR) aims to restore High-Quality (HQ) faces from Low-Quality (LQ) input images, which is a domain-specific image restoration problem in the low-level computer vision area.
-The early face restoration methods mainly use statistic priors and degradation models, which are difficult to meet the requirements of real-world applications in practice.
+The early face restoration methods mainly use statistical priors and degradation models, which are difficult to meet the requirements of real-world applications in practice.
 In recent years, face restoration has witnessed great progress after stepping into the deep learning era.
-However, there are few works to study deep learning-based face restoration methods systematically.
-Thus, this paper comprehensively surveys recent advances in deep learning techniques for face restoration.
-Specifically, we first summarize different problem formulations and analyze the characteristic of the face image.
+However, there are few works to systematically study the deep learning based face restoration methods.
+Thus, in this paper, we provide a comprehensive survey of recent advances in deep learning techniques for face restoration.
+Specifically, we first summarize different problem formulations and analyze the characteristics of face images.
 Second, we discuss the challenges of face restoration.
-Concerning these challenges, we present a comprehensive review of existing FR methods, including prior based methods and deep learning-based methods.
+With regard to these challenges, we present a comprehensive review of recent FR methods, including prior-based methods and deep-learning methods.
 Then, we explore developed techniques in the task of FR covering network architectures, loss functions, and benchmark datasets.
 We also conduct a systematic benchmark evaluation on representative methods.
-Finally, we discuss future directions, including network designs, metrics, benchmark datasets, applications, \etc We also provide an open-source repository for all the discussed methods, which is available at \url{https://github.com/TaoWangzj/Awesome-Face-Restoration}.
+Finally, we discuss the future directions including network designs, metrics, benchmark datasets, applications, \etc We also provide an open source repository for all the discussed methods, which is available at \url{https://github.com/TaoWangzj/Awesome-Face-Restoration}.